BitteProtocol/near-ca/README.md

 Copy the `.env.example` file and place these values in `.env`

 For setting up a wallet use NEAR testnet wallet.
 The testnet wallet is different from the main wallet.
-For example you can use the following wallet: [https://testnet.mynearwallet.com/](https://testnet.mynearwallet.com/).
+For example you can use [Mintbase Wallet](https://testnet.wallet.mintbase.xyz/).